Ethics Committee

 Pharmacy and Medicines Regulatory Authority

 As per the PMRAAct, the PMRA is the regulatory authority responsible for clinical trial approvals, oversight, and inspections in Malawi.
-MWI-47 indicates that in accordance with the PMRAAct, the PMRA has replaced the Pharmacy, Medicines and Poisons Board (PMPB) and the PMRA is currently in the process of developing regulations for the PMRAAct.
-(Note: While the PMRA continues to update its website and develop new regulations, ClinRegs will continue to reference PMPB documents.
-New PMRA regulations will be incorporated into the Malawi profile as they become available.)
+In accordance with the PMRAAct, the PMRA replaced the Pharmacy, Medicines and Poisons Board (PMPB) in 2019.

 According to the PMRAAct, the Ministry of Health (MOH) established and manages the PMRA, which is overseen by the Minister of Health.
 The MOH grants authority to PMRA to monitor the registration and quality of drugs in Malawi.
-Further, per MWI-45, the PMRA’s registration department registers clinical trials; issues import permits; conducts pharmacovigilance; and registers medicinal products and pharmacy personnel and businesses.
-The PMRAAct indicates that the PMRA is composed of part-time members appointed by the Minister.
+The PMRA is composed of part-time members appointed by the Minister.
 See MWI-49 for a list of the current PMRA Board of Directors.

 Please note: Malawi is party to the Nagoya Protocol on Access and Benefit-sharing (MWI-3), which may have implications for studies of investigational products developed using certain non-human genetic resources (e.g., plants, animals, and microbes).
 For more information, see MWI-35.